-Patricia Averbach’s first novel, Painting Bridges (Bottom Dog Press, 2013) was described by Michelle Ross, critic for the Cleveland Plain Dealer, as “an intelligent, introspective and moving novel.”
-Her poetry chapbook, Missing Persons (Ward Wood Publishing, 2013) received the London based Lumen/Camden prize in 2013 and was listed by Times of London Literary Supplement (November 14, 2014) as one of the best short collections of the year.
+Her first work of fiction, Painting Bridges, was described in a Cleveland Plain Dealer review as “introspective, intelligent and moving.”
+Her poetry chapbook, Missing Persons, received the London based Lumen/Camden award in 2013 and was selected by the Times of London Literary Supplement as one of the best short collections of the year.

-Previous work includes a memoir about her short career as Anzia Yezierska’s sixteen year old literary assistant and an article about the Jewish community in a virtual world called, Second Life.
-Her work has appeared in Lilith Magazine, Margie, The Muse, and Blue Angel Landing.
-She is currently seeking representation for her second novel, New Moon Rising, the story of a woman who has to lose everything before she can find herself.
-A native Clevelander, she summers in Chautauqua, New York where she is the former director of the Chautauqua Writers Center.
+Previous work includes a memoir about her early career as Anzia Yezierska’s sixteen year old literary assistant and an article about the Jewish community in a virtual world called, Second Life.
+Her work has appeared in Lilith Magazine, Margie, The Muse, and The Blue Angel Review.
+She has just completed a second novel, New Moon, the contemporary story of a woman who loses her house, but finds her home.